GluuFederation/docs-ce-prod/3.0.1/source/integration/saas/dropbox.md

 This SSO requires setting a custom `nameid` called `emailnid`.

 ## Custom NameID
-Please see [this doc](../../admin-guide/saml/#saml-attributes) on how to create custom attributes.
+Please refer [here](../../admin-guide/saml/#saml-attributes) on how to create custom attributes.

 The new attribute screen should look like the screenshot below
 ![image](../../img/integration/emailnid.png)